muslumhanozturk/aws-devops-tr-14-mhan/devops/hands-on/Maven/maven-01-using-maven-as-a-build-tool/README.md

 - Replace the content of the ```pom.xml``` file with the content of the pom.xml file in this repo.

-- Since we've install Java-11 on the EC2 machine, uncomment the ```properties``` tag of the new pom.xml file.

-- Explain that the ```maven.compiler.source``` property specifies the version of source code accepted and the ```maven.compiler.target``` generates class files compatible with the specified version of JVM.

 - Explain that ```dependencyManagement``` section in the pom file will import multiple dependencies with compatible versions.